AshGw/AES-256/AshCrypt/README.md

 <br>Im using 50 just to demonstrate the process and make it quick.
 <br>The bare minimum is 50, the max is 100 000, choose somewhere in between.
-<br>In my use case 50 takes around 0.5 secs while using the maximun number of iterations takes around 11 minutes to derive the keys and finish the cryptographic operations at hand.
+<br>In my use case 50 takes around 0.5 secs while using the maximum number of iterations takes around 11 minutes to derive the keys and finish the cryptographic operations at hand.